Hezbollah fires rockets after Israeli artillery strikes

 Hezbollah says it has fired “dozens” of rockets at Israel in retaliation for airstrikes, believed to be the first on Lebanon in seven years, as tensions along the border mounted.

-The Lebanese political and militant group said it hit "open fields" near Israeli positions in the disputed occupied Shebaa farms area with "dozens" of rockets.
+The Iranian-backed Lebanese militant group said it hit “open fields” near Israeli positions in the disputed Shebaa farms area with “dozens” of rockets.
 No casualties were reported.

 Israel’s army spokesperson, Amnon Shefler, said 19 rockets had been fired from Lebanon by Hezbollah, with “16 landing in Israel”.
-He added that 10 had been intercepted by the defence system known as the Iron Dome, he added.
+He added that 10 had been intercepted by the defence system known as the Iron Dome, and three of the rockets landed in Lebanon.

-The United Nations Interim Force in Lebanon (UNIFIL), meanwhile, urged both sides to immediately back down saying it was “dangerous”.
+The United Nations Interim Force in Lebanon (Unifil), meanwhile, urged both sides to immediately back down saying it was “dangerous”.

-“UNIFIL has detected rocket launches from Lebanon and return artillery fire by Israel.
+“Unifil has detected rocket launches from Lebanon and return artillery fire by Israel.
 This is a very serious situation and we urge all parties to cease fire,” it wrote on Twitter.

-It later said they were coordinating with the Lebanese army to strengthen security measures and said it was actively engaging with all sides “to prevent the situation from spiralling out of control”.
+It later said it was coordinating with the Lebanese army to strengthen security measures and said it was actively engaging with all sides “to prevent the situation from spiralling out of control”.

 Israel’s army confirmed it was using artillery to fire back at Lebanon and said it was prepared for any eventuality.

-“We believe that Hezbollah does not want a full out war,” said Shefler, adding that neither did Israel but the country was “prepared to defend its civilians.”
+“We believe that Hezbollah does not want a full-out war,” said Shefler, adding that neither did Israel, but that the country was “prepared to defend its civilians”.

-He added that he believed Hezbollah were carrying out attacks now to show “it controls southern Lebanon”.
+He added that he believed Hezbollah was carrying out attacks now to show “it controls southern Lebanon”.

 Lebanese media outlets later reported that Hezbollah said its fighters were confronted by angry residents in the south of the country after returning from firing rockets across the border.
 L’Orient Today said videos circulated online showed furious citizens trying to intercept a truck bearing a missile platform.

-Saad Hariri, a promient Sunni Muslim politician and former prime minister designate, tweeted that using the south as a “platform for regional conflicts….
-Is very, very dangerous’ as it has “uncalculated results” and “puts Lebanon in the crosshairs of the wars of others”.
+Saad Hariri, a prominent Sunni Muslim politician and former prime minister designate, tweeted that using the south as a “platform for regional conflicts... is very, very dangerous” as it has “uncalculated results” and “puts Lebanon in the crosshairs of the wars of others”.

 Shebaa Farms is an Israeli-occupied enclave where the borders of Israel, Lebanon and Syria meet.

-Israel says Shebaa Farms is part of the Golan Heights, which it captured from Syria in 1967.
+Israel says it is part of the Golan Heights, which it captured from Syria in 1967.
 Lebanon say it belongs to Lebanon, while the United Nations says it is Syrian territory and that Damascus and Israel should negotiate its fate.

-Hezbollah linked Manar TV says Israeli warplanes are flying at low-altitude over southeast Lebanon.
+Hezbollah-linked Manar TV says Israeli warplanes are flying at low-altitude over southeast Lebanon.

 Sirens wailed in the north of the country on Friday as video footage showed nearly a dozen rockets streaming through the sky, and the Iron Dome deploying its interceptors.

 It came just a day after Israel said its fighter jets struck sites and infrastructure following an earlier barrage of rockets.
 The Israelis say this is the first time since 2014 that Israeli warplanes have struck inside Lebanon.

 “The Israeli army views the State of Lebanon as responsible for all actions originating in its territory,” the army said.
 “It warns against further attempts to harm Israeli civilians and Israel’s sovereignty.”

 Lebanese President Michel Aoun said Israel’s use of its air force to target Lebanese villages "is the first of its kind since 2006 and indicated the presence of aggressive, escalatory intentions" against Lebanon.
 In a statement, he said Lebanon would submit a complaint to the United Nations.